Furzy1595/Trek_info_website/README.md

 4. Push to your branch (`git push origin feature/your-feature`)
 5. Open a Pull Request

-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

----

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and free for any family business or small enterprise.
+Use it, improve it, and share it with others!

 ---